enkidevs/curriculum/web/html/meta-elements/author.md

   - introduction
   - workout

-aspects:
-  - introduction
-  - workout

 ---
 # Author
 ---
 ## Content

-In HTML the `<meta>` tag is used to describe metadata within a document.
-For instance, if you want to add information about who the author of the web page is, you would write:
+The HTML meta `author` attribute is used to define provides information about who the author of the web page is.

 ```
 <meta
   name="author"